Efflorescence or Mold Growth?

 - Stair stringers and supporting framing members did not register and elevated moisture levels or visible mold growth.

-- Backside of sheetrock wall found under stairs did not exhibit any signs of water damage or mold growth.
+- The backside of the sheetrock wall found under stairs did not exhibit any signs of water damage or mold growth.

-- Client may wish to treat concrete wall with a water-sealer membrane to help minimize water vapor diffusion.
+- The client may wish to treat the concrete wall with a water-sealer membrane to help minimize water vapor diffusion.

 I have a 2-3 foot long, 8in. wide covering of white cotton like substance on my block wall in basement.
 It also looks like ther might be some sort of bugs in it, maybe spiders as I saw 5or6 spiders very near the area.
 Can you help???

 There are three possibilities.
 Mold, efflorescence or spider web.
 The easiest way to determine if it’s efflorescence is to spray water on the substance.
 If it’s mold (or a spider web), it won’t change much.
 If it’s efflorescence, it will dissolve.
 Finding spiders amid mold growth is rare.
 I would assume you’re looking at a insect related web/nest.
 Feel free to upload a photo for further investigation.

 This substance grows after the walls become wet after rain falls.
 It appears to be setting some internal walls also, we are keen to get it sorted.
 I have lots of pictures but an only upload one.
 Wondering what can be causing it.